1757 - Prussian invasion of Bohemia – Preparations

 The same day (February 21), a smaller detachment of Grenzer light troops advanced from Weigsdorf (?Grottau?)) on Herwigsdorf , Zittau and Ostritz, hoping to pin down its garrison by firing on the town from the right bank of the Neisse.
 The Prussian outposts easily repelled this attack.
 However, a detachment of Grenzer light troops and hussars under Major-General Fürst Löwenstein, advancing from Rumburg on Hainewalde, surrounded a patrol of II./Münchow Fusiliers near the mill of Herwigsdorf and took them prisoners.
 Meanwhile, a Prussian detachment (50 men of Normann Dragoons and 50 men of Puttkamer Hussars) posted at Herwigsdorf managed to escape and to take refuge in Zittau.
 In this action, the Prussians lost 2 officers and 23 men killed, 1 officer and 39 men wounded, and 7 officers and 113 men taken prisoners while the Austrians declared losses of 6 officers and 80 men.

-Fearing a more serious attack in these quarters, Frederick sent orders to Bevern to assume once more command in Lusatia and to launch an attack against the Austrian winter-quarters.
+Fearing a more serious attack in these quarters, Frederick sent orders to Bevern once more to assume command in Lusatia and to launch an attack against the Austrian winter-quarters.
 Winterfeldt had to supply some troops for this offensive.

 On February 23, Bevern assembled infantry between Löbau, Herrnhut, Ostritz, Lauban (present-day Luban/PL) and Görlitz.
-I./Wied Fusiliers and a detachment of Szekely Hussars moved from Torgau to Bischofswerda to replace Grenadier Battalion Bülow while a battalion of Garnison Regiment Grape marched from Magdeburg to Torgau to replace I./Wied.
+I./Wied Fusiliers and a detachment of Szekely Hussars moved from Torgau to Bischofswerda to replace Grenadier Battalion Bülow while a battalion of Garrison Regiment Grape marched from Magdeburg to Torgau to replace I./Wied.

 At the end of February, the Prussians began to build entrenchments around the suburb of Dresden.

 By the end of February, all Austrian regiments were at full strength.
 A new infantry regiment (Johann Pálffy) and a new hussar regiment (Kaiser Franz) had been raised in Hungary.
 Another hussar regiment (Jazygier-Kumanier Hussars) had been raised in the Jazygier and Kumanier Districts as well as in the Hayduck States.
 All hussar regiments had received a sixth squadron bringing the total strength of a typical regiment to 1,335 men.
 Each Grenzer regiment sent reinforcements of 500 men to their field battalion.
 Troops posted in Transylvania and Banat were mobilised and sent to the theatres of operation.
-The units of the Duke of Modena had been taken in Austrian pay, allowing to free 4 additional Austrian battalions (1 field and 1 garrison bn of Mercy-Argenteau Infantry and 1 field and 1 garrison bn of Pallavicini Infantry) previously stationed in Lombardy and to transfer them to Bohemia.
+The units of the Duke of Modena had been taken in Austrian pay, allowing 4 additional Austrian battalions (1 field and 1 garrison bn of Mercy-Argenteau Infantry and 1 field and 1 garrison bn of Pallavicini Infantry) previously stationed in Lombardy to be transferred to Bohemia.
 Furthermore, Roth Würzburg Infantry from Würzburg and Mainz Infantry from Kur Mainz had joined the Austrians in Bohemia.
 Finally, the remaining Saxon uhlans (Graf Renard Uhlanen and Graf Rudnicki Uhlanen) and cavalry Karabiniergarde, Prinz Karl Chevauxlegers, Prinz Albrecht Chevauxlegers and Graf Brühl Chevauxlegers) were taken in Austrian pay.